Brödraskapet: Danny Fitzpatrick

-The initiator and leader of the organization was Danny "The Hood" Fitzpatrick (born 26 February 1953, assassinated 18 June 1998).
+The initiator and leader of the organization was Daniel "Danny the Hood" Fitzpatrick (born 26 February 1953, assassinated 18 June 1998).
 He was serving an eight-year sentence for an armed robbery committed in Stockholm in 1992.
 He was also suspected of murdering a police officer in connection to another armed robbery in Högdalen the same year.
 The Brotherhood recruited some of the worst and most infamous criminals in Sweden.

-Their members were serving sentences for armed robbery, drugs, murder, attempted murder of police officers, etc. Among other things the rules of The Brotherhood demanded that the members had to serve time in a security prison and refuse to participate in any rehabilitation programs or give urine samples for drug testing.
+Their members were serving sentences for armed robbery, drugs, murder, attempted murder of police officers, etc. Among other things the rules of the Brotherhood demanded that the members had to serve time in a security prison and refuse to participate in any rehabilitation programs or give urine samples for drug testing.
 They also had to show court documents to prove that they were not informers.
-The prison authorities sent The Brotherhood members to solitary confinement and relocated members to other prisons in an effort to break up the organization.
+The prison authorities sent the Brotherhood members to solitary confinement and relocated members to other prisons in an effort to break up the organization.
 But these actions backfired and instead the organization spread to several other prisons.
-During 1996–1997 The Brotherhood is estimated to have consisted of 80–90 inmates and they had a strong influence over other inmates as well as the prison staff.
+During 1996–1997 the Brotherhood is estimated to have consisted of 80–90 inmates and they had a strong influence over other inmates as well as the prison staff.
 According to police and prison authority records, Brotherhood members were highly active in criminal activity inside the prisons, mainly in drug dealing and violent crimes.
-A number of murders inside the Kumla and Tidaholm security prisons during the 1990s are believed to have been committed by The Brotherhood.
+A number of murders inside the Kumla and Tidaholm security prisons during the 1990s are believed to have been committed by the Brotherhood.
 A Brotherhood member is still serving a life sentence for murdering another inmate at the Tidaholm prison in 1998.
-According to the police investigation, the inmate was murdered for slandering the president of The Brotherhood.
+According to the police investigation, the inmate was murdered for slandering the president of the Brotherhood.

-The Brotherhood MC and The Brotherhood Wolfpack
+The Brotherhood MC and the Brotherhood Wolfpack

 At the end of the year 1995 the outlaw motorcycle club (omc) Asa MC in Stockholm joined up with Brotherhood members that had been released from prison and founded the first Brotherhood chapter outside of the prison walls.
 The chapter adopted the same organizational structure as a 1% MC and was located in Länna in the south of Stockholm.
 The Brotherhood MC chapter (BSK MC) consisted of about 15-20 members and maintained a high profile in the underworld of Stockholm during the years 1995-1998.
 BSK MC also recruited people that had not served time in prison.
 Therefore, Brotherhood members inside the security prisons started to use the addition "Wolfpack" to emphasize a status difference.
 During the period 1996-1998 several Brotherhood members in Stockholm were arrested and convicted for various crimes such as extortion, illegal possession of firearms and abduction.
 Danny Fitzpatrick was released from the Hall prison in January 1998.
 During his celebration party a defector from the club was shot in the leg and another man received an axe blow to the head.